 If an employee takes more than 10 KIT days, this triggers the end of their leave.

-Finally, if any employee returns to work within 9 months they must get the exact same job and pay as before.
+Finally, one of the key employer responsibilities for pregnant employees is that if any employee returns to work within 9 months they must get the exact same job and pay as before.
 If they take more than 9 months, you can, in theory, change their role to a “similar” job, though it must have the same or better pay, terms and conditions as their previous role.

 You can offer extra leave, pay and benefits as an employer